U.S. to allow expanded electronic device use on flights

 "More than 105 million hours of disrupted technological activity on domestic flights is projected in 2013 - an estimated 104 percent increase since 2010 - due to the FAA ban on the use of devices during takeoffs and landings," according to a May 2013 study by the Chaddick Institute for Metropolitcan Development at Chicago's DePaul University.

-In a statement, acting FCC Chairwoman Mignon Clybourn said the agency continues to study how best to promote consumers' and businesses' ability to use wireless devices on aircraft and elsewhere.

-As a practical matter, cellphones should be kept in airplane mode during flight, the FAA's Huerta said.
+As a practical matter, cellphones should be kept in airline mode during flight, the FAA's Huerta said.
 Without this setting, cellphones would continue to search vainly for a signal while aloft, draining batteries.

 Huerta said the guidance applies to U.S. airlines throughout their domestic and international routes.